 Is there a DIY solution to drafting a contract of employment with a probationary policy ?

 Yes.
 We advise you to get help from our experts.
 However if you want to do it yourself you can download our updated employment contract document, together with our simple guide to completing it .
 You can opt to have the completed document reviewed by one of our experts for peace of mind.
-Just click on the blue button to view our selection of employment law documents to help reduce your legal expenses.
+Just click on the green button to view our selection of employment law documents to help reduce your legal expenses.

 What action can an employee take, who has been unfairly dismissed during a probationary period?

 An employee who has been unfairly dismissed during a probationary period can pursue a claim under any of the following:

 A claim under the Industrial Relations Act 1969 (as amended)